darkn3rd/script-tut/tcl/README.md

 TCL or Tool Command Language, pronounced as *tickle*, was created by John Ousterhout in 1988.
 The language was initially used for embedded systems automation, such as testing small independent tools.

 TCL (*tickle*) achieved enormous popularity in the 1990s with the release of the Tk GUI toolkit in 1991.
-At the time the common toolsets for creating graphics required were complex and required compiling platform specific code using libraries for libraries [X Window System](http://en.wikipedia.org/wiki/X_Window_System), [Mac OS Toolbox](http://en.wikipedia.org/wiki/Macintosh_Toolbox) ([QuickDraw](http://en.wikipedia.org/wiki/QuickDraw)), and [Windows API](http://en.wikipedia.org/wiki/Windows_API) (Win16 API).
+At the time the common toolsets for creating graphics required were complex and were not portable to different systems (as it was compiled to one system).
+Around this time, the programs had to use libraries that used [X Window System](http://en.wikipedia.org/wiki/X_Window_System), [Mac OS Toolbox](http://en.wikipedia.org/wiki/Macintosh_Toolbox) ([QuickDraw](http://en.wikipedia.org/wiki/QuickDraw)), and [Windows API](http://en.wikipedia.org/wiki/Windows_API) (Win16 API).

 With the Tk GUI toolkit, a novice programmer could create graphical programs in minutes and share it on numerous systems that supported Tcl/Tk.
-This included systems like many UNIX systems, Windows, Mac OS classic, Amiga OS, OS/2, and others.
+This included systems like many UNIX systems, [Windows 3.1](http://en.wikipedia.org/wiki/Windows_3.1x), [Mac OS System 7](http://en.wikipedia.org/wiki/System_7), [Amiga OS](http://en.wikipedia.org/wiki/AmigaOS), [OS/2](http://en.wikipedia.org/wiki/OS/2), [OpenVMS](http://en.wikipedia.org/wiki/OpenVMS) and others.

 Another popular tool called [Expect](http://en.wikipedia.org/wiki/Expect), created by Don Libes, that used TCL as its embedded language, gained popularity.
 This tool allowed automating interactive command-line programs.

 Apple even utilized TCL as the language for a test-harness called Curare, which tested modules that tested the network stack and imaging products.
-Apple also used TCL for scripting automation of microkernel modules in [NuKernel](http://en.wikipedia.org/wiki/Nukernel) before they embarked on buying [BeOS](http://en.wikipedia.org/wiki/BeOS) or [NeXTSTEP](http://en.wikipedia.org/wiki/NeXTSTEP) around 1996.
+Apple also used TCL for scripting automation of microkernel modules in [NuKernel](http://en.wikipedia.org/wiki/Nukernel) before they embarked on path to buy either [BeOS](http://en.wikipedia.org/wiki/BeOS) or [NeXTSTEP](http://en.wikipedia.org/wiki/NeXTSTEP) around 1996.

-Gradually, popularity of TCL dwindled, perhaps due to increasing popularity of the Java platform, and rising popularity of web-client applications.
-These technologies allowed sharing graphically applications that could run anywhere that Java or a web browser existed.
+Gradually, popularity of TCL dwindled, perhaps due to increasing popularity of the [Java](http://en.wikipedia.org/wiki/Java_%28software_platform%29) platform, and rising popularity of web-client applications.
+These technologies allowed sharing graphically applications that could run anywhere that [Java](http://en.wikipedia.org/wiki/Java_%28software_platform%29) or a web browser existed.
 There were some tools created to integrate with these new technologies, such as [TclBlend](http://en.wikipedia.org/wiki/Tcl/Java), [Jacl](http://en.wikipedia.org/wiki/Tcl/Java) (TCL code that compiles to Java Bytecode), [TCL Plugin](http://www.tcl.tk/software/plugin/) (Netscape plug-in that allows running TCL in web pages).

-Today, you can see TCL is used in niche solutions, such as Cisco networking equipement and F5 BigIP load balancers.
+Today, you can see TCL is used in niche solutions, such as [Cisco](http://en.wikipedia.org/wiki/Cisco_Systems) networking equipement and [F5 BigIP](http://en.wikipedia.org/wiki/F5_Networks#BIG-IP) load balancers.

 ## Testing